Annie and the Queen

 Elizabeth said: 'We had faster ships which carried no cargo but only messages yet we got them to ports after your ships got in, yet yours were filled with cargo?
 Have you ever thought someone was a witch and had the magic (I am totally terrified at this point and I know I am going to die) that could make ships jump leagues at a time?'

 She was saying I was a witch!
 And the church was her church.
 Did she even need a trial to take my head off?
 She looked right into my head.
 She looked up under my eyes from only inches away.
-I was breathing too fast now and I wanted to pass out but for all I tried to I couldn't.
+I was breathing too fast now and I wanted to pass out but for all I tried I couldn't.

 [Even intelligence in certain ways can be seen in patterns of the iris.
 It's called iridology but this was a teaching that the Queen rarely shared with others, even in her court.
-However, I did not know what she was doing at the time and I thought she must have the power to look right inside my brain and see my thoughts or my soul and I was terrified even more.]
+However, I did not know what she was doing at the time.
+I thought she must have the power to look right inside my brain and see my thoughts or my soul and I was terrified even more.]

-I had just recovered my head from the queen and convinced her I wasn't a witch and then I gave it back to her by committing some possibly treasonous act when I hired her captains away.
+I had just recovered my head from the queen and convinced her I wasn't a witch and then I gave it back to her by committing some possibly treasonous act because I had hired her captains away.
 Now I knew that my head was going to come off within the week for certain.

 I did not dare add that I was the expert, the best in Europe at packing cargo.

 'With three ships you and 'your husband' could have brought down England!'
 She said yelled!
 This was while she was looking at a painting on the wall that recorded the very recent defeat of the Spanish Armada.
 It was a picture of the English ships attacking at Calais.
 The solvents from the paint I can still smell 400 years later so it must have been in 1588-9.